felipebool/prodcon/README.md

 * *path*: the file location to save the generated tokens (default: storage/tokens)

 ### Run this project
+Run the following commands in order to see the project working.
 * Prepare the database: `make db`
 * Generate the tokens (and save to file): `make produce`
 * Consume the tokens (from file, save to db): `make consume`

+There's also a shortcut to run the tests: `make test`.

 ### Conclusion
 I tried my best to implement everything, as asked, and I hope I did.
-The database access is done using workers, the inserts are in batch, the report generation is done in another *goroutine*, a hash map is used to find the duplicates, and I also tried to change a few configurations parameters to speed up the communication with Postgres.
+The database access is done using workers, the inserts are in batch, the report generation is done in another *goroutine*, a hash map is used to find the duplicates (in memory), the tokens are generated and written to a file in chunks, and I also tried to change a few configurations parameters to speed up the communication with Postgres.